mengqiaowang/GWAS-ABO/README.md

   O, A, B, and AB.

-P-value from the null-hypothesis statistical test (NHST) for the coefficient of the independent variable (SNP) ($\beta$ = 0) was used to evaluate the genetic association.
+P-value from the null-hypothesis statistical test (NHST) for the coefficient of the independent variable (SNP, H0: beta = 0 *vs.* H1: beta != 0) was used to evaluate the genetic association.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #### END